couchbaselabs/observability/README.md

 Whilst on-premise customers may primarily be using native binaries, all supported OS's for Couchbase Server can run containers easily.
 This also makes it easier to deploy as a self-contained image and easy to upgrade as well.
 We could produce an OS-specific package (e.g. RPM) with all necessary dependencies on the container runtime.

+For full details refer to the [microlith](microlith/README.md) sub-directory.

 # Distributed deployment

 TBD - using the same approach as the PLG stack to pull apart the microlith and just provide the configuration to the distributed components.